 The definition of optimal line breaks is outside the scope of this annex, as are methods for their selection.
 For the purpose of this annex, what is important is not so much what defines the optimal amount of text on the line, but how to determine all legal line break opportunities.
 Whether and how any given line break opportunity is actually used is up to the full layout system.
-Some layout systems will further evaluate the raw line break opportunities returned from the line breaking algorithm and apply additional rules. $T_EX$ , for example, uses line break opportunities based on hyphens only as a last resort.
+Some layout systems may further evaluate the raw line break opportunities returned from the line breaking algorithm and apply additional rules.
+T_EX, for example, uses line break opportunities based on hyphens only as a last resort.

-Finally, most text layout systems will support an emergency mode that handles the case of an unusual line that contains no ordinary line break opportunities.
-In such line layout emergencies, line breaks are placed with no regard to the ordinary line breaking behavior of the characters involved.
+Finally, text layout systems may support an emergency mode that handles the case of an unusual line that contains no otherwise permitted line break opportunities.
+In such line layout emergencies, line breaks may be placed with no regard to the ordinary line breaking behavior of the characters involved.
+The details of such an emergency mode are outside the scope of this annex, however, it is recommended that grapheme clusters be kept together.